Studentenverbindung: Early 19th century

-As the Studentenorden were dissolved and their former members sought a possibility to continue their traditions, they began rebuilding a similar form of community under the then-common and insuspicious French word "Corps".
-Symbols, oaths, regulations, and rituals were continued from the Studentenorden tradition (although the secrecy was omitted for longevity's sake), and the Latin names, status designations, and affiliation with a country of origin were copied from the now-extinct Landsmannschaften.
+As the Studentenorden were dissolved and their former members sought the possibility of continuing their traditions, these organizations began rebuilding a similar form of community under the then-common and innocuous French word Corps.
+Symbols, oaths, regulations, and rituals were continued from the Studentenorden tradition (although secrecy was omitted for longevity's sake); the Latin names, status designations, and affiliation with a country of origin were copied from the now-extinct Landsmannschaften.

-A new characteristic was the heavy influence of German idealism, in particular the works of Kant and Fichte.
-This resulted in a strong focus on forming young members to be strong, upright, and honorable, for the nation's "best and brightest" to spread these ideas throughout society.
-Political, especially geopolitical activities of Corps as a whole were actively discouraged, as social commitment was seen as more promising and less controversial.
-Another characteristic was to unify all of a city's, and ultimately all of Germany's, Corps under an umbrella organization and to vote on common rules and principles for each Corps to abide by.
-Hence, the KSCV was created in 1848.
-The oldest, still existing Studentenverbindung, Corps Guestphalia Halle, established in 1789, was a founding member.
+A novel characteristic of the Corps was the heavy influence of German idealism, particularly as reflected in the works of Kant and Fichte.
+This idealism resulted in a strong focus on developing young members to be strong, upright, and honorable—for the nation's "best and brightest" to spread these ideas throughout society.
+Political activities—especially geopolitical activities of Corps as a whole— were actively discouraged, because social commitment was seen as more promising and less controversial.
+Another characteristic was the unification of all of a city's—and ultimately all of Germany's—Corps under an umbrella organization, as well as voting on common rules and principles for each Corps to abide by.
+As a result, the Kösener Senioren-Convents-Verband (KSCV) organization was created in 1848.
+The oldest existing Studentenverbindung, Corps Guestphalia Halle (established in 1789), was a founding member.